thelacycode/tidytuesday/README.md

 # tidytuesday
-A collection of small projects based on datasets from tidy Tuesday repo
+A collection of small projects based on datasets from the Tidy Tuesday repo